August 10, 2025

 Since food is life, there is an urgent need to prevent the destruction of healthy and nutritious food staples, fodder grasses for animals, and beneficial medicinal plants due to plant diseases.

-The plant pathogens or viruses are spread in two ways.
-Firstly, from the clonal propagation of plant material, it grows by using the clones of the original plant and not true seeds.
+Firstly, from the clonal propagation of plant material, it grows by using clones of the original plant, rather than true seeds.

 The pathogens are usually present in this material, leading to plant diseases.

 The second way is by spread mediated by an insect vector.
-Epidemiologists believe that certain weather conditions also support pathogens to act in susceptible host plants.

-As far as pests are concerned, they can threaten a whole country or even the continent.
-One of the examples is the fall armyworm found in West Africa in 2016.
+As far as pests are concerned, they can threaten an entire country or even an entire continent.

+One example is the fall armyworm, which was first found in West Africa in 2016.
 One year later, it spread and reached South Africa.

 This makes optimal agronomic practices and monitoring of the plant ecosystem of critical importance.